tamilpp25/Il2CppDumper-Genshin/README.md

 ## Features

+* Apply nameTranslation.txt to dump by placing the file in the root folder of the exe to generated deobfuscated output

 * Complete DLL restore (except code), can be used to extract `MonoBehaviour` and `MonoScript`
 * Supports ELF, ELF64, Mach-O, PE, NSO and WASM format
 * Supports Unity 5.3 - 2021.3